-860 The Order Filler SHALL at least forward to the Automation Manager the following events:
+The Order Filler SHALL at least forward to the Automation Manager the following events:

 - Update patient information: A31 or A08

+- 880

 - Patient transfer: A02

 - Transfer cancelled: A12

 - Change inpatient to outpatient: A07

-- 865

-- Change outpatient to inpatient: A06

-- Change patient identifier: A47

-- Move patient account: A44

-- Patients merge: A40

-- translating them into a LAB-4 "update Work Order" message, with the appropriate new

-information put in the patient related segments of the message.
+- Change outpatient to inpatient: A06 - Change patient identifier: A47 translating them into a LAB-4 "update Work Order" message, with the appropriate new information put in the patient related segments of the message.
 The Work Order Number is the key information used by the Automation Manager to apply the update to the patient embedded in the right Work Order.